spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/icon/README.md

 # icon (atom)

-Create a simple icon element.
+Creates a simple icon element based on the sprite.